 Meanwhile, the best performing outfield player, to the surprise of few, was Trent Alexander-Arnold.
 He scored a mightily impressive 28 points per million.

 Other notable performers in this metric were Danny Ings and Anthony Martial.
-It should be noted the Man Utd front man is now officially listed as a forward, though.
+It should be noted the that Martial was listed as a midfielder this season, though.